Big Quantum cohomology of orbifold spheres: Introduction

 In the orbifold setting, the twisted sectors have fractional degrees.
 For $X=\bP^1_{a,b,c}$, $H^{<2}_{orb}(X)$ is spanned by the fundamental class $\one_X$ and the twisted sectors $[i/a],[j/b],[k/c]$ for $0<i<a$, $0<j<b$, $0<k<c$.
 The compatibility of $\KS_\tau: \QH^*_{orb}(X,\tau) \to \Jac(W_\tau)$ with ring structures follows from the standard cobordism argument as in \cite{FOOO_MS}, but it still requires a careful analysis on the associated virtual perturbation scheme in our context.
 The details will be provide in \ref{subsec:ringhomkura}.

 The main theorem is particularly interesting in the hyperbolic case, which belongs to the class of general-type manifolds whose mirror symmetry is mostly conjectural.
 Theorem \ref{thm:main} together with the result in \cite{CHKL14} provides the first class of manifolds in general-type whose small quantum cohomology has a presentation which can be explicitly computed.
 Even in the toric case, $W$ is a highly non-trivial series due to obstructed non-constant sphere bubbling with negative Chern number.
 There is no general algorithm to compute $W$ for toric manifolds of general type.
 On the other hand, for hyperbolic $\bP^1_{a,b,c}$ with no bulk deformation (that is $\tau=0$), there is an algorithm to compute the series $W_\tau$ by \cite{CHKL14}, which in turn gives an explicit presentation of the small quantum cohomology $\QH^*_{orb}(X,0)$.
-(Note that there is no non-constant smooth sphere in hyperbolic $\bP^1_{a,b,c}$ and so there is no obstruction in the disc moduli for computing $W$.)

 Finally in the last section, we exhibit several interesting properties of the bulk-deformed potential as well as a few explicit calculations for $\KS_\tau$.
 Most importantly, we show that the bulk-deformation of the Floer theory of $\mathbb{L}$ produces a \emph{versal} deformation of the mirror potential.
 More specifically, \begin{theorem}[Theorem \ref{thm:versality}] Consider $P \in \Lambda\langle\langle x,y,z\rangle\rangle$ with $val(P-W_{lead})>0$ where $W_{lead}=-T^{-8} xyz + x^a +y^b + z^c$.
 Then there exist $\tau'\in H^*_{orb}(\mathbb{P}^1_{a,b,c}, \Lambda_0)$ and a coordinate change $(x',y',z')$ such that